vasupatidar/TodoList/README.md

 - **Delete Tasks:** Remove tasks that you no longer need.
 - **Add Date:** Add due date to the Task.
 - **Responsive Design:** The app is designed to work seamlessly on various devices.
+- **LocalStorage:** Used local storage to Save the tasks between page reloads.

 --How to run the application --